Legacy Kubernetes Integration Overview

 A Provisioning Agent is a containerized application that runs in a Kubernetes container orchestration framework.
 The agent communicates with Control Hub to automatically provision Data Collector containers in the Kubernetes cluster in which it runs.
 Provisioning includes deploying, registering, starting, scaling, and stopping the Data Collector containers.
 You can configure the Provisioning Agent to provision Data Collector containers enabled for Kerberos authentication.

 You can use Helm charts or Kubernetes commands to create and deploy a Provisioning Agent as a containerized application to a Kubernetes pod.
-StreamSets recommends using Helm because it is a tool that streamlines installing and managing Kubernetes applications.
+Helm streamlines the installation and management of Kubernetes applications.

 Create one Provisioning Agent for each Kubernetes cluster where you want to provision Data Collectors.
 For example, if you have a production cluster and a disaster recovery cluster, you would create a total of two Provisioning Agents - one for each cluster.